BerglandLab/diapause-scripts-clean/gwas/README.md

 * "annotation\_enrichment" performs the enrichment analysis for annotation classes (synonymous, non-syn, etc)

 ## miscellaneous
-* "inversiont\_glms.R" analyzes the effect of inversions on diapause
+* "inversion\_glms.R" analyzes the effect of inversions on diapause
 * "timeless\_genotypes.R" extracts genotype information about the previously published indel in timeless using parental VCF (this polymorphism was not included in our GWAS)